Interdigital cyst in Bulldogs

 Interdigital Cysts In Bulldogs and French Bulldogs

-Interdigital Cysts in Bulldogs and French Bulldogs are a common to the breed and is often a lifelong challenge.
+Interdigital Cysts in Bulldogs and French Bulldogs are common to the breed and is often a lifelong challenge.
 Other names for interdigital cysts are Bulldog Interdigital Furuncles and Bulldog Pododermatitis, though they are not always one and the same.

 Interdigital Cysts in Bulldogs and French Bulldogs Most bully owners associate this medical term with the bright, red, puffy, sometimes erupting lesions as seen in the interdigital web space when visualized from above.
-Histologically, those lesions are nodular and not a true cyst (a cyst is a closed sac structure filled with liquid).
+Histologically, the lesions are nodular and not a true cyst (a cyst is a closed sac structure filled with liquid).
 True interdigital cysts can be visualized under the toes and are usually due to trauma to the paw hair follicles which could end with it becoming plugged and possibly infected.

-Dr. Kraemer’s V4B Interdigital Cyst in Bulldogs and French Bulldogs PRESENTATION:
+Dr. Kraemer’s V4B Interdigital Cysts in Bulldogs and French Bulldogs PRESENTATION:

 - Red, Swollen, Blood filled blister.